1. Plan for productivity

 4. Expect achievement

 Frame your expectations positively and be clear about the things they must do, should do and could do.
 Try to do this with awareness of your child’s values, aspirations and priorities.
-A shared sense of goals means you can be the supporter of ambition, not fall into the role of an omnipresent nag.
+A shared understanding of goals means you can be the supporter of ambition, not fall into the role of an omnipresent nag.

 5. Be clear about success